CookiePLMonster/CookiePLMonster.github.io/_mods/yamp.md

 ---

-Yakuza Arcade Machines Player is a launcher that allows you to run Virtua Fighter 5: Final Showdown, standalone and native, on PC, provided you own a Steam copy of Yakuza 6.
+Yakuza Arcade Machines Player is a launcher that allows you to run Virtua Fighter 5: Final Showdown, standalone and native, on PC, provided you own a Steam copy of Yakuza 6: The Song of Life.

 ## Known issues and shortcomings